 NHS Fife & Shelter Scotland approach to supporting homeless patients attending hospital

 This work outlines evaluation support provided by Healthcare Improvement Scotland’s ihub to Shelter Scotland and the Fife Health and Social Care Partnership (HSCP), conducting both a health economics evaluation and qualitative study of an intervention within Victoria Hospital, Kirkcaldy (NHS Fife).
+An executive summary is also available.

 Two full-time Shelter funded staff with a combination of clinical and housing expertise, within an acute hospital setting.
 The staff liaised with clinical staff to asses, and provide support to patients prior to discharge (and follow up with them post discharge if necessary), and local authority staff to help facilitate the provision of suitable accommodation.
 There were two hospital settings for the intervention; inpatient discharge via the hospital’s “Discharge Hub” (January 2018 - January 2019), and A&E discharge (November 2019 - February 2020).